Affiliate links on Android Authority may earn us a commission. Learn more.

 What is the WhatsApp hack?

-According to The Telegraph, Bad actors have been stealing WhatsApp accounts through what’s called social hacking.
+Bad actors have been stealing WhatsApp accounts through what’s called social hacking.
 This is when attackers use already hijacked Facebook, Instagram, Telegram, etc. accounts to contact victims, posing as their friends or family.

 How to protect yourself

-WhatsApp has yet to find a way to fix the issue.
+WhatsApp has yet to find a way to truly fix the issue.
 For now, the company tells its users not to share security verification codes with anybody, including loved ones.

 We recommend implementing two-step verification within your WhatsApp account for further protection.
 Setting this up is easy.
 Just navigate to Settings > Account > Two-step verification.
-This will prompt you to create a six-digit pin for whenever you add WhatsApp to a new device.
+This will prompt you to create a six-digit pin to use whenever you add WhatsApp to a new device.
 You’ll also add your email address just in case you forget your PIN.

-If an attacker still gets access to your account, getting it back isn’t too difficult.
+If an attacker still gets access to your account, getting it back isn’t too tricky.
 You can get back your stolen account by signing back into your WhatsApp account and re-verifying your phone number as laid out in WhatsApp’s FAQ pages.